 Activity Area Objectives Levels of Service Safety of Drinking Water Water is safe to drink and complies with the Drinking Water Standards of NZ.
 The community is provided with 3 Waters services to a standard that protects Maintenance of the reticulation network their health and property.
 The water supply network is managed to minimise the leakage or loss from the system.
-Demand Management There is enough water supplied to meet customer needs.
+Demand Management AP There is enough water supplied to meet customer needs.
 Issues with water services are addressed in a timely manner and prioritised Fault Response Times according to risk and need.
 Water system faults or issues are attended to promptly by contractors and/or staff.
-O Disruptive effects of water services are minimised.
-Customer Satisfaction The water supply network is managed to give a good quality service.
+0 Customer Satisfaction Disruptive effects of water services are minimised.
+The water supply network is managed to give a good quality service.
 Customer Satisfaction Residents are satisfied with the water supply provided.
 Adverse effect of water services on the environment are minimised.
-Water Take Compliance The water supply network us managed in accordance with resource consent conditions.
-The community is provided with 3 Waters services to a standard that protects their health and property.
-System Adequacy The wastewater network is managed to give a good quality service. legues with water services are addressed in a timely manner and prioritised Fault Response Times Issues with water services are addressed in a timely manner and prioritised according to risk and need.
-Wastewater system faults or issues are attended to promptly by contractors and/or staff. $\overline{\mathbf{H}}$ Dismunting offsets of makes are minimized Customer Satisfaction Disruptive effects of water services are minimised.
+Water Take Compliance Adverse effect of water services on the environment are minimised.
+The water supply network us managed in accordance with resource consent conditions.
+The community is provided with 3 Waters services to a standard that protects System Adequacy their health and property.
+The wastewater network is managed to give a good quality service.
+Issues with water services are addressed in a timely manner and prioritised according to risk and need.
+Fault Response Times Wastewater system faults or issues are attended to promptly by contractors and/or staff. \mathbf{Y} Customer Satisfaction Disruptive effects of water services are minimised.
 Residents are satisfied with the wastewater network provided.
+Adverse effect of water services on the environment are minimised.
 Discharge Compliance Adverse effect of water services on the environment are minimised.
 The wastewater network is managed in accordance with resource consent conditions.

 Activity Area Objectives Levels of Service The community is provided with 3 Waters services to a standard that protects their health and property.
 System Adequacy The stormwater network is managed to give a good quality service.
 Issues with water services are addressed in a timely manner and prioritised according to risk and need.
-Response Times Flooding events are attended to promptly by contractors and/or staff. $\langle \rangle$ Customer Satisfaction The stormwater network is managed to give a good quality service. Ŭ Disruptive effects of water services are minimised.
+Response Times Flooding events are attended to promptly by contractors and/or staff. \bigcirc Disruptive effects of water services are minimised.
+Customer Satisfaction The stormwater network is managed to give a good quality service.
 Customer Satisfaction Residents are satisfied with the stormwater network provided.
 Adverse effect of water services on the environment are minimised.
-Discharge Compliance The stormwater network is managed in accordance with resource consent conditions.
+Discharge Compliance The stormwater network is managed in accordance with resource consent conditions